What is Dyne Testing?

 Human Error

-Contaminants could impact the test.
-Potential contaminants could be impurities present on the material’s surface, or in the case of dyne pens, on the pen tip from a former test.
-Surfactants mixed with certain polymers to modify their properties can likewise alter the outcomes.
-Hence, it's crucial that materials being tested are neither touched nor rubbed before the test to avoid contamination.
-Utilizing dyne pens, all impurities that are rolled over will be absorbed into the pen's felt, thereby contaminating the tip and permanently altering the way the ink interacts with the surface, similar to dragging a yellow marker through blue or purple marker ink.
+Any soluble contaminants on the surface impact the test results, as well.
+These contaminants could be impurities present on the material’s surface or, in the case of dyne pens, absorbed into the pen tip from a previous test.
+Polymer additives that bloom to the surface (antistats, slip agents, internal mold releases) are all soluble contaminants that alter the outcomes.
+Utilizing dyne pens, all impurities that are rolled over will be absorbed into the pen’s felt, thereby contaminating the tip and permanently altering the way the ink interacts with the surface, similar to dragging a yellow marker through blue or purple marker ink.

-The ink determines a pass/fail level, and these results are based on the user's interpretation of how the ink reacts to the surface, making the process very subjective (enormous room for error and debate).
-The nature of the ink's reactions only presents two outcomes; either it beads up or it wets out.
-If the users' perspectives on what constitutes the thresholds for these properties differ, they might give a misleading positive or opt for a different pen when there's no need.
+The ink determines a pass/fail level, and these results are based on the user’s interpretation of how the ink reacts to the surface, making the process very subjective.
+The nature of the test requires choosing only two outcomes for a given ink: either it beads up, or it wets out.
+If the users’ perspectives on what constitutes the thresholds for these properties differ, they might give a misleading positive or opt for a different pen when there’s no need.
 Interpretation can be made even more difficult depending on the color and texture of the material being tested.
-Additionally, the ASTM standard calls for the measurement to be made within two seconds of spreading the dyne ink.
-Inconsistent timing between technicians can change the interpretation of results.

 Substantial training is crucial to accurately interpret the behavior of dyne ink on a surface and make a well-informed judgment on the next steps.
-However, even among those trained, variability still exists [see above reference to round-robin study].
-This training should also incorporate knowledge about the impact of the ink on the material's surface.
+However, even among trained operators, variability still exists [see above reference to round-robin study].
+This training should also incorporate knowledge about the impact of the ink on the material’s surface.

 These variabilities leave a lot up for human error.